Treatment for PTSD

 Components of Cognitive Model

-Cognitive-behavioral therapy (CBT) is based on the idea that people internally interpret situations, thoughts, and emotions differently.
-Such misinterpretation activates protective mechanisms that cause patients to act out, through avoidance and social isolation.
+Cognitive-behavioural therapy (CBT) is based on the idea that people internally interpret situations, thoughts, and emotions differently.
+Such misinterpretation activates protective mechanisms that cause patients to act out through avoidance and social isolation.

 CBT used in the treatment of PTSD tries to change the way a trauma victim feels and acts by influencing his patterns of thinking and behaviour.
 It uncovers the negative emotions, helping the individual to identify thoughts and feelings making him feel afraid.

-The cognitive-behavioral therapy for PTSD might use exposure therapy, stress-inoculation training, cognitive processing therapy, behavioral activation and acceptance and commitment therapy.
+The cognitive-behavioural therapy for PTSD might use exposure therapy, stress-inoculation training, cognitive processing therapy, behavioural activation, acceptance, and commitment therapy.
 Many of these therapy methods have demonstrated success in treating the primary problems of PTSD and co-occurring depressive symptoms.
-Exposure therapy is a type of cognitive behavioral therapy that involves assisting trauma survivors to re-experience distressing trauma-related memories.
-The goal is to remind and to facilitate habituation and successful emotional processing of those memory.
-Exposure therapy programs include different technics.
-One of them is an imaginal confrontation with the traumatic memories.
-The other real-life exposure to trauma reminders.
+Exposure therapy is a type of cognitive behavioural therapy that involves assisting trauma survivors to re-experience distressing trauma-related memories.
+The goal is to remind and facilitate habituation and successful emotional processing of those memories.
+Exposure therapy programs include different techniques.
+One of them is an imaginary confrontation with the traumatic memories.
+The other is real-life exposure to trauma reminders.

 Short-term treatment typical of CBT is often the only option in military settings.
 This attitude with limited treatment time greatly reduces the chances of recovery.

-The prolonged Exposure (PE) therapy involves repetitive talking about the trauma until the memory is no longer a hindrance.
-This gives the patient more control over his trauma related thoughts and feelings, It helps to bring the traumatic memories to “the light”, making them conscious and decreasing their destructive effect.
+Prolonged Exposure (PE) therapy involves repetitive talking about the trauma until the memory is no longer a hindrance.
+This gives the patient more control over his trauma-related thoughts and feelings.
+It helps to bring the traumatic memories to “the light,” making them conscious and decreasing their destructive effect.

-CPT belongs to cognitive-behavioral therapy technics described below.
-Along with EMDR and PE, CPT, is the most effective evidence-based psychotherapy for PTSD.
+CPT belongs to cognitive-behavioural therapy techniques described below.
+Along with EMDR and PE, CPT is the most effective evidence-based psychotherapy for PTSD.
 CPT focuses on thoughts and emotions caused by the traumatic events.
 It builds a bridge between bodily sensations and the associated thoughts and feelings.
-It helps to understand how the trauma changes feelings, thought and behaviour relieving the person from the vicious circle triggered by the event.
+It helps to understand how the trauma changes feelings, thoughts, and behaviour, relieving the person from the vicious circle triggered by the event.

 The CBT it’s the most well-researched PTSD treatment method, but it doesn’t help all patients.
-In some cases, the psychodynamic psychotherapy is the more effective method.
+In some cases, psychodynamic psychotherapy is the more effective method.
 CBT as therapeutic technique owes its roots to psychoanalytical psychotherapy.
-The conducted studies shown that psychodynamic psychotherapy can have several benefits.
+The conducted studies show that psychodynamic psychotherapy can have several benefits.
 It is more effective for the individuals who were the victims of violence.
-The other group of patients responding good to psychodynamic psychotherapy are the perpetrators.
+The other group of patients responding well to psychodynamic psychotherapy are the perpetrators.

 Methods of In-Depth Therapy in PTSD Treatment